 Microsoft PowerPoint is one of the most useful presentation software with features designed to help users create highly effective presentations.
 PowerPoint is used in various fields and can hold information that is both important and sensitive.
 As such, locking a PowerPoint presentation can become a necessity.
-You may need to protect the document from editing to prevent accidental changes that may interfere with the presentation or you may need to password-protect the presentation to keep the information from unauthorized individuals.
+You may need to protect the whole presentation from editing to prevent accidental changes that may interfere with the presentation or you may just want to lock individual slide with crucial information from being edited.

 Understanding how to lock PowerPoint from editing can therefore be one of the most important skills to have as you will be able to protect the document from exploitation from unauthorized users.
 In this article, we are going to share with you various ways to lock a PowerPoint presentation.